What is SDS?

 Your choice.
 Your support.
 Your way.

-Self-directed support (SDS) is the way of providing social care in Scotland that ensures individuals have choice and control over their care, support and life.
+Self-directed Support (SDS) is the way of providing social care in Scotland that ensures individuals have choice and control over their care, support and life.

-To be in receipt of self-directed support, you will have to be assessed as eligible to receive a care and support budget from your local authority.
+To be in receipt of SDS, you will have to be assessed as eligible to receive a care and support budget from your local authority.
 Once you have completed an assessment and are receiving a budget, you can decide how this is spent through self-directed support.
 You will need to make initial contact with your local authority, to find the details of the local authorities across Scotland please click here.

 These options are known as: